kurokobo/awx-on-k3s/acme/README.md

               key: client-secret
 ```

-To store Client Secret for the Service Principal to Secret resouce in Kubernetes, modify `acme/kustomization.yaml`.
+To store Client Secret for the Service Principal to Secret resource in Kubernetes, modify `acme/kustomization.yaml`.

 ```yaml
 ...